Mortgage

 • DTI ratio maximum: 43%

 The U.S. Department of Veterans Affairs (VA) offers a loan program to active-duty service members, veterans and eligible surviving spouses.
-VA loans have no down payment requirement or income limits but offer flexible credit guidelines.
-Borrowers won’t pay ongoing mortgage insurance, but they do pay an upfront funding fee.
+VA loans have no down payment requirement or income limits and offer flexible credit guidelines.
+Borrowers won’t pay ongoing mortgage insurance, but they do have to pay an upfront funding fee.

 Eligibility requirements

-• Down payment minimum: No down payment required with full VA entitlement
+• Down payment minimum: No down payment with full VA entitlement

 • Credit score minimum: No minimum score, but many participating lenders require a 620 credit score